Rohitsinghrajput28/ASLA_for_all/SSRF_Shop.md

 Server Side Request Forgery
 ==========
+SSRF is a web security vulnerability in which an attacker trick a web application server to fetch content from internally hosted web server or attack can perform ip& portscanning.

 <h3>Case 1: Normal SSRF scenario</h3>
 In this case, web application is processing HTTP URL through GET/POST parameter and fetching the HTTP response from specified URL.